-As a starting point, we are very concerned about the continuing devastating impact that unconstitutional fee fund sweeps by the Kansas Legislature are having on the Kansas Real Estate Commission's budget and the Commission's ability to adequately regulate the real estate industry during this difficult economic environment.
+Having said that, we are also very concerned about the continuing devastating impact that unconstitutional fee fund sweeps by the Kansas Legislature are having on the Kansas Real Estate Commission's budget and the Commission's ability to adequately regulate the real estate industry during this difficult economic environment.
 If the Kansas Legislature continues to decrease the Commission's budget during the 2011 Legislative Session, it will have an extremely detrimental impact on the Commission's ability to properly regulate the real estate industry and protect consumers.

-In addition to the annual 20% transfer of fee revenues that would be partially repealed by SB 229, the Kansas Legislature has swept more than \$700,000 from the real estate fee fund into the state general fund over the past six years to pay for unrelated state programs.
-In that same time, the 20% annual transfer has resulted in the transfer of nearly \$1.2 million from the real estate fee fund to the state general fund, which equals a total loss of \$1.9 million (or over 170% of the Commission's annual budget) in that time span.
+In addition to the annual 20% transfer of fee revenues that would be repealed by HB 2368, the Kansas Legislature has swept more than \$700,000 from the real estate fee fund into the state general fund over the past six years to pay for unrelated state programs.
+In that same time span, the 20% annual transfer has resulted in the transfer of nearly \$1.2 million from the real estate fee fund to the state general fund, which equals a total loss of \$1.9 million (or over 170% of the Commission's annual budget) in that time span.

 Appropriations Committee

-Date 14 29, 2011
+Date March 7, 2011

-Attachment
+Attachment 3

-As Currently Enforced, the 20% Transfer Required by the Statutes is Arguably Unconstitutional Since the State Has Not Detailed the Services Provided by Other State Agencies to the Fee-Funded Agency
+As Currently Enforced, the 20% Transfer Required by the Statutes is Unconstitutional Since No Services are Provided by Other State Agencies to the Fee-Funded Agency in Return for the Transfer

 Contained within the statutes for each fee-funded agency, there is a provision that requires each agency to annually transfer 20% of all licensing fees, charges and penalties collected, up to a statutory maximum of \$200,000, to the state general fund to pay for unrelated programs in the state budget.
 The Kansas Real Estate Commission is obligated to the 20% annual transfer by the provisions of K.S.A.
 58-3074(a).
-Under SB 229, the annual transfer would be reduced to 10% of all licensing fees, charges and penalties collected, up to a statutory maximum of \$100,000.